-According to Alzheimers Australia, there are more than 353,800 Australians living with dementia.
+According to Alzheimer’s Australia, there are more than 353,800 Australians living with dementia.
 This number is expected to increase to 400,000 in less than five years.
-We believe it is essential that any aged care development take this into consideration and design the physical environment to be as enabling as possible for residents living with dementia.
+SPH architecture + interiors believe it is essential that aged care providers and their developments recognise how design can have a long-term impact on residents living with dementia.

 - Dementia Facility Environmental Checklist (published by Dr Richard Flemming + Ian Forbes)

 - DesignSmart: The rating tool for environments that work for people with dementia (developed by HammondCare’s Dementia Centre)